truenas/documentation/content/SCALE/SCALETutorials/Credentials/DirectoryServices/ConfigLDAPSCALE.md

 TrueNAS has an [Open LDAP](https://www.openldap.org/) client for accessing the information on an LDAP server.
 An LDAP server provides directory services for finding network resources like users and their associated permissions.
 {{< hint type=note >}}
-You can have either Active Directory or LDAP configured on SCALE but not both.
+You can have either Active Directory or LDAP configured on TrueNAS but not both.
 {{< /hint >}}

 {{< expand "Does LDAP work with SMB?" "v" >}}